Read time: 8 minutes

 Before moving further in the blog, it’s important to know why Microsoft Teams Security is among hot topics.
 So, below are a few reasons behind it:

 Before cloud computing, the firewall configuration was the key pillar for security, and you used to rely on an organization’s firewall as a secure perimeter.
-All the servers, such as the application server, Exchange Server, SharePoint Server, file server, and Skype for Business Server, ran behind a firewall in your data center.
+All the servers, such as the application server, Exchange Server, SharePoint Server, file server, and Skype for Business Server, run behind a firewall in your data center.

 But the advent of cloud services like Office 365 made everything easy and started allowing users to work and communicate over files outside the data center.
 Now companies don’t require to depend on their own servers and firewall as they can subscribe to Cloud services for applications like Exchange, SharePoint, OneDrive, Office 365, etc. Cloud security services are much better than a firewall.
+And the security of Microsoft Teams goes beyond that.

 The answer to this question is – Yes.
 Undoubtedly, Microsoft Team is designed to be highly secure.
 It ensures that file sharing and communication occur among known and authorized users who have data access.